 Sound Engineering Master's Degree Programs

 Learn what master's degree programs are available in the field of sound engineering, such as those in audio engineering or music technology.
 Learn about the necessary prerequisites, and explore career options for a person with a sound engineering master's degree.
-Schools offering Biology degrees can also be found in these popular choices.

 What Topics Will I Study Through Master's Degree Programs in Sound Engineering?

 Although sound engineering master's degree programs aren't available in the United States, similar programs in audio science, music technology and music engineering technology are available.
 Through the audio science program, you can choose a focus in audio engineering and design.
 Some schools make online learning available, though the online programs are rare.
 Audio engineering and music programs cover various topics in music production, including new software programs, modern performance techniques, and using digital sound multimedia programs.
 Some related programs may also cover topics in:

 |Degree Fields||Sound engineering isn't common; master's programs in audio science, music technology or audio technology are more widely available|